wx-chevalier/Developer-Zero-To-Mastery/Awesome-Reference/Learning-Reference.md

-- [500 Lines or Less: The Architecture of Open Source Applications【Book】](http://aosabook.org/en/index.html):  神书一套，介绍了很多开源软件的架构设计，In these two books, the authors of four dozen open source applications explain how their software is structured, and why.
+- [500 Lines or Less: The Architecture of Open Source Applications #Book#](http://aosabook.org/en/index.html):  神书一套，介绍了很多开源软件的架构设计，In these two books, the authors of four dozen open source applications explain how their software is structured, and why.
 What are each program's major components?
 How do they interact?
 And what did their builders learn during their development?
 In answering these questions, the contributors to these books provide unique insights into how they think.